 The main purpose of a business website is to attract customers to your business.
 So how do you do this?
-You start by focussing on your existing customers to figure out what they want and to determine how you can make life easier for them.
-Then you need to reel in potential customers, close the sales and importantly, maintain a long-term relationship with them.
+You start by focussing on your existing customers to figure out what they want

 Marketing

 For the vast majority of businesses a website can provide a very effective sales channel and marketing tool.
 We know there are lots of potential online customers out there - but how do you get them to look at your new site?